The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 Killiney

-Come out of the park and keep going up the hill on Vico Road.
-At the top of the hill is Sorrento Row.
+At the top of the Coliemore Road hill is Sorrento Row.
 Those unassuming looking townhomes are some of Ireland's most expensive properties.
 They don't look great from where you are now, but you'll understand why in a few minutes.

-Keep following the road and you'll be saying where is that lad bringing us and then suddenly it opens up and you see the most glorious view in all of Dublin.
+Keep following the road, then suddenly it opens up and you see the most glorious view in all of Dublin.
 Across Killiney Beach and over to the Wicklow Mountains.
-Now you see why those standard homes cost a fortune.

 Again, don't burn your batteries here, the views get even better as you walk along Vico Road.
 You can look down and see the train tracks.
 And feel a smidgen of satisfaction that all those lucky people in these amazing homes still have a train rattling their walls every 15 minutes.